KS3 & KS4 Art & Design Technology

 Externally set assignment 40%

 Coursework is mainly carried out in sketchbooks demonstrating evidence of the ‘Assessment Objectives’.
-The examination paper in Year 11 is provided to pupils eight weeks prior to the 10 hour examination in order to develop their preparatory work.
+The externally set assignment in Year 11 is provided to pupils eight weeks prior to the 10 hour examination in order to develop their preparatory work.
 The final outcome is then produced in examination conditions over two days (10 hours in total).

 |Head of Art & Design||Mrs R Tanner|